Frankston railway station

-Frankston railway station is a commuter railway station and the terminus of the Frankston line and diesel-hauled services on the Stony Point line, all part of the Melbourne railway network.
-It serves the south-eastern suburb of Frankston, in Melbourne, Australia and neighboring suburbs.
-Opening on 1 August 1882, features two side platforms, a terminus platform at Platform 1 and having Platform 2 for the terminus platform at the northern end of the platform and the Stony Point line services at the southern end.
+Frankston station is a railway station operated by Metro Trains Melbourne and the terminus of the Frankston and Stony Point lines, part of the Melbourne rail network.
+It serves the south-eastern suburb of Frankston, in Melbourne, Victoria, Australia and neighbouring suburbs.

+The station opened on 1 August 1882.
+It features two side platforms, a terminus platform at Platform 1 and having Platform 2 for the terminus platform at the northern end of the platform and the diesel Stony Point line services at the southern end.
 Its current form was constructed and completed in 2018.

 History

 Frankston Station opened on 1 August 1882 when the current railway line was extended from Mordialloc.
 On 1 October 1888, the line was extended to Baxter.

 In 1922, the signal box, which is located at the up end of the station and adjacent to the Beach Street pedestrian crossing, was built.
 It manages the station, stabling yards (located north, east and south of the station) and Stony Point line, including the Long Island Junction.
 Despite its age, it is still functional and in use to this day.

 Until late 1960, a 70 ft turntable existed at the station.

 On 15 June 1981, the passenger services on the Mornington line, which originated and terminated at Frankston, shut down altogether with the last service operated on 20 May of that year.
 On 22 June of that year, the passenger service between Frankston and Stony Point were withdrawn and replaced with a bus service, with the goods yard additionally being closed to traffic.
 On 27 September 1984, unlike the Mornington line, Stony Point passenger rail services were reinstated and opened to the public again.

 In 1984, boom barriers replaced the interlocked gates at the former level crossing connecting the two sides of Beach Street, which was in the up direction of the station.
 In 1990, the Fletcher Road overpass over the northern section of the railway finished construction and the aforementioned level crossing was demolished, dividing Beach Street in half.